cs1730/csx730-uthread/README.md

    Students should not modify the prototypes for these functions in any way--doing so will cause the tester used by the grader to fail.

-   You are free and actively encourage to write other functions, as needed, to support the required set of functions.
+   You are free,  _actively encouraged_, and will likely need to write other functions, as needed, to support the required set of functions.

 ### 6730 Requirements